Prevention Programs for Substance Abuse

 They also determine where gaps exist in these programs.
 Once they compile the information, they include it in the community plan for a new program selection.

 Here are some examples of research-based programs and national institutes for evidence-based prevention:

 Classroom-Centered and Family-School Partnership Preventions

-These evidence based programs are delivered to students at the first-grade level to deter later onset of aggressive behavior, violence, and substance use disorders.
-They are also used to improve academic performance.
+These evidence-based programs target students at the first-grade level to deter the later onset of aggressive behavior, violence, and substance use disorders.
+They also aim to improve academic performance.

 The strategies implemented include:

 - Parent-teacher communication

 The Caring School community initiative works to address risk and protective factors among elementary school children.
 It’s designed for both family and school settings.